Police, families plead for info in Miami mass shooting

 MIAMI (AP) — Officials in Miami and relatives of victims are pleading with the community for information on suspects in a shooting at a banquet hall that killed three people and wounded 20 others.
 Police have made no arrests.

-Ashley Gannt, who is a cousin of one of the three victims — Desmond Grant — and also is representing his family as an attorney, issued a “call to action to speak up and say something" on what they know about the Memorial Day weekend shootings.
+Ashley Gantt, who is a cousin of one of the three victims — Desmond Owens — and also is representing his family as an attorney, issued a “call to action to speak up and say something" on what they know about the Memorial Day weekend shootings.

 “It was so many people, friends, loved ones," she said.
 “The pain and the suffering is reverberating throughout our community.
 No one deserves to lose their loved ones like this in such a senseless act.”